Just because you are a woman, don’t let that be the sole reason to stop you from becoming a pilot.

 Is it hard to work in the male-dominated aviation industry?

 There is a misconception that it may be hard to work in a male-dominated industry as a pilot.

-From my observation, I see women are a lot more respected in the industry for being a female pilot.
+From my observation, I see women earn more respect in the industry for being female pilots.

 Likewise, passengers often find it fascinating when they see a female in uniform in the cockpit.